TUIlmenauAMS/BlackBoxOptimizerSPcomparison/README.md

 For the text files in this repository, the hardware was a processor with 8 CPU cores, each running at 1.8 GHz.
 Observe that with Colab you will get somewhat different results because it usually just provides 2 cores.
 Hence it is recommended to let it run locally, but then it likely needs a virtual environment  for pypop7.
 A virtual environment can be created, for instance, with

-pip install virtualenv\\
+pip install virtualenv

 virtualenv pypop7

 #activate:

 source ~/pypop7/bin/activate

-pip3 install pypop7
+pip install pypop7

 #deactivate with:

 deactivate

+To let the jupyter notebook "sourceSeprationBlackBoxComp.ipynb" run in Colab is more convenient, because it is its own envirnmonent and installs everything needed, but it is usually slower.

 Gerald Schuller, September 2023